 Tip #7 Edit and rewrite, rewrite and edit

-Practice rewriting your texts with different words.
-It will not only help expand your vocabulary, but also train your brain.
-There is more than one way to convey the same idea and knowing how to do so will improve your English writing immensely.
+Start writing and re-writing your texts with different words.
+It will not only help expand your vocabulary but also train your brain.
+There is more than one way to convey the same idea and knowing how to do so will improve your written English immensely.

 So, how many different versions of one and the same sentence can you come up with?
 Let’s take a look at this one:

 e.g. Martha doesn’t involve herself with overly nice people.

 How can we say the same thing but with different words?
 Let me give it a try.

 For instance, you can say that Martha doesn’t like hanging out with people who appear too kind/people with questionable intentions.
 Although the word “involve” isn’t normally synonymous with “hang out with,” in this case, it is used to imply that meaning.

 Additionally, you might say that Martha doesn’t surround herself with such people.